christoshrousis/mutasaurus/README.md

 This will default to 4, but depending on your machine's cores and logical cores, you may or may not see improvements if you alter this number.

+#### Persistent Workers
+The original implementation of Mutasaurus would actually spawn a worker per mutation, but only run one at a time.
+This was inefficient as it used a lot of I/O. Instead of completely removing the legacy implementation, I decided to trial it with a config flag.
+After I was satisfied that it was stable, I then decided to flip it to default to true.

+#### In Memory Mutations - Incomplete, in development.
+Ideally, mutations should occur in memory, without writing mutated files to disk at all.
+This should improve performance by skipping I/O. This is currently in development and doesn't work yet.

 #### Timeout
 The amount of time you should allow a runner to go, before considering it "timed-out".
 Note, that some mutations can cause infinite evaluations,